 White Chocolate Sourdough Discard Scone Recipe

-Step 2: In a large mixing bowl whisk together flour, sugar, baking powder, baking soda and salt.
+Step 2: In a large bowl, combine flour, sugar, baking powder, baking soda and salt.

 Step 3: Cube your cold butter and add to flour mixture.
-Combine with a pastry blender until butter pieces are the size of peas and evenly distributed.
+Combine with a pastry blender until butter pieces are pea size, resemble coarse crumbs, and are evenly distributed throughout dough.

-Step 4: In the smaller mixing bowl, whisk egg until lightly beaten.
+Step 4: In a separate bowl, whisk egg until lightly beaten.
 Then add the sourdough discard and milk to the egg.
 Whisk until combined.

-Step 5: Make a well in the dry ingredients and add the egg /sourdough discard mixture.
+Step 5: Make a well in the dry ingredients and add the egg /sourdough discard wet ingredients to create the scone dough.

-Step 6: Mix using a spatula until the flour is hydrated and the dough just comes together.
-Don’t overman The dough will look shaggy.
+Step 6: Mix using a rubber spatula until the flour is hydrated and the dough just comes together.
+Don’t overwork.
+The dough will look shaggy.

 Step 7: Add white chocolate chips and evenly distribute throughout the dough.

-Step 8: Form the dough into a ball and then divide into half.
+Step 8: Form the dough into a ball on a lightly floured surface and then divide dough into half using a bench knife.

-Step 10: Repeat this process with the other dough portion.
+Step 10: Repeat this process and cut scones from the other dough portion.

-Step 11: Bake until golden, about 15 minutes.
-Coll on the baking sheet for 5 minutes before serving.
+Step 11: Bake for 15 minutes until golden brown.
+Cool on baking tray for 5 minutes before serving.

 1. What is sourdough discard?

 Sourdough discard is a portion of your sourdough starter that is leftover and unused from other recipes.
-It’s not a the prime rise for some recipes, but is still full of flavor for lots of sourdough discard recipes.
+It’s not the prime rise for some recipes, but is still full of flavor for lots of sourdough discard recipes.
+You can use warm or cold sourdough discard.

 2. Can I make 8 large scones instead of 12 smaller scones?